Elevator Safety Code FAQs

 A. It may be difficult to make this determination; however, the elevator company you have a maintenance contract with may be able to make this determination.

-Q. If my elevator has a single bottom jack what are my options to ensure compliance with the 2004 code and what might I expect to pay?
+Q. If my elevator has a single bottom jack what are my options to ensure compliance with the 2004 code.

 Q. If I select one of the options rather than replacing the single bottom jack will this prevent me from having to ever replace the single bottom jack?